 - The Young Visitor Discount can be applied to a regular Oyster card for anyone ages 11-15.
 It can only be used for 2 weeks.
 It has be added onto the card by staff which is available at Heathrow.
 This page has great information on child fare, check it out!

-- The rates listed for Oyster are the daily caps in the zones I plan to travel which is all zone 1 and 2 with the exception of our days traveling to and from Heathrow.
+- The rates listed for Oyster are the daily caps in the zones I plan to travel which is mostly zone 1 and 2 with the exception of our days traveling to and from Heathrow (zone 6).

 - We use the “pay as you go” option, but you still need separate cards for each rider.
 The under 11 just pass through the stall with the adult.